ramjanarthan/crafting-interpreters/swift_interpreter/Challenges.md

  3. Lox is a pretty tiny language.
 What features do you think it is missing that would make it annoying to use for real programs?
 (Aside from the standard library, of course.)
  Ans: Protocols or interfaces are missing.
 No checks for class properties, could lead to nasty runtime issues.

+## Chapter 4 Challenges

+1. The lexical grammars of Python and Haskell are not regular.
+What does that mean, and why aren’t they?
+Ans.
+That means their grammars can't be expressed as regular expressions.
+Left recursiveness?

+2. Aside from separating tokens—distinguishing print foo from printfoo—spaces aren’t used for much in most languages.
+However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
+Where and what effect does it have in each of those languages?
+Ans.
+Indentation based parsing?

+3. Our scanner here, like most, discards comments and whitespace since those aren’t needed by the parser.
+Why might you want to write a scanner that does not discard those?
+What would it be useful for?
+Ans: Syntax formatting/Auto indenting?
+Meta information like what % of code is comments vs code

+4. Add support to Lox’s scanner for C-style /* ... */ block comments.
+Make sure to handle newlines in them.
+Consider allowing them to nest.
+Is adding support for nesting more work than you expected?
+Why?